 Pressing flowers is a great way of transforming the beauty of fresh flowers into long-lasting treasures.
 The effects can be simply stunning.
 They lend themselves to a wide range of creative uses - decorating cards, candles, paper, lanterns - and you'll find all sorts of great ideas on the Internet.
 We focus on flowers and creative activities that bring sensory interest through qualities like scent, texture, colour combinations and memory associations.

 How to make pressed flowers

-If you want to keep your flowers and leaves supple when they are dry you can soak them in glycerin first, you'll find plenty of blogs that tell you how to do this for best results.
+If you want to keep your flowers and leaves supple when they are dry you can soak them in glycerin first.